aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Military branches:

-People's Revolutionary Armed Force (FARP; includes Army, Navy, and Air Force), paramilitary force
+People's Revolutionary Armed Force (FARP): Army, Navy, Air Force; paramilitary force

 Military expenditures - dollar figure: